Business Model: The Ultimate Guide You Want

 Will your business be offering consultancy services, will you be providing a service or shipping goods?
 These are things you will need to consider before your company can go live.

 Keep records of your company’s resources

-Think about what your business will need day-to-day in order to carry out its activities, find new clients and fulfil its goals.
+Think about what your business will need day-to-day in order to carry out its activities.
+Find new clients and fulfil their goals.
 You should make sure you keep track of your business resources.
-This will enable you to make sure that your business model is suitable for the long-term for maintaining your business activities.
-Resources can include things such as a warehouse, your website, intellectual property, your client list, and capital.
+T

 Create a strong value proposition